joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/5Rn5Fxx.png)

-* **Make sure you sync the same Resource Group and Region that we first created.
-I have mine under ADProject and (US) West US 3 so I'm going to select those options and then name this vm Domain Controller.**
+* **Make sure to sync with the same Resource Group and Region that we initially created.
+I have mine under ADProject and (US) West US 3, so I'm going to select those options.
+Then, name this VM "Domain Controller.**

 ![Alt Text](https://i.imgur.com/kYyJwg7.png)